flaviaouyang/competitive-programming/README.md

 ## LICENSE

-The content contained within this repository is under the MIT License.
+Content within this repository is under the MIT License.